PreciousIfionu/CognoRise-Infotech/Cereal Nutrition Analysis README.md

 ### Visualization: Horizontal Bar Chart
 ### Analysis:
-This visualization shows cereals with varying fat content, useful for those monitoring fat intake, of which 100% Natural Bran and Cinnamon Toast Crunch are the highest in Fat.While Wheaties Honey Gold is oone of the lowest in fat.
-All Bran with extra fiber has the lowest fat content of 0.
+This visualization shows cereals with varying fat content, useful for those monitoring fat intake, of which 100% Natural Bran(5g)  and Cinnamon Toast Crunch(3g) are the highest in Fat.While Wheaties Honey Gold is one of the lowest in fat.
+All Bran with extra fiber has the lowest fat content of 0g.

 ![Screenshot (137)](https://github.com/PreciousIfionu/CognoRise-Infotech/assets/166953936/accbaf4a-d097-4a2a-9cfe-058f2074ffd6)